Navigating Business Insurance for Australian SMEs

 Business Property Insurance: This covers the physical assets of your business, such as buildings, contents, and stock, against fire, theft, and other risks.

 Business Interruption Insurance: Provides cover for loss of income and increased costs of operating your business due to unexpected events, such as a natural disaster.
+It's designed to help a business get back on its feet by covering operating expenses, such as rent, salaries, and other costs, while the business is unable to operate as usual.

 Cyber Liability Insurance: With the rise of digital threats, this insurance protects against cyber-attacks and data breaches affecting your business.